 - 1/4 teaspoon kosher salt

-- 1 cup rolled oats (gluten free if needed)
+- 1 cup old fashioned rolled oats gluten free if needed

 - Preheat the oven to 350 degrees F. Line an 8×8-inch baking dish with parchment paper so that you have some overhanging the sides like "handles," then lightly coat with cooking spray.
 Set aside.

 - With an electric mixer in a large mixing bowl or in the bowl of a stand mixer fitted with a paddle attachment, beat together the peanut butter, honey, applesauce, and vanilla extract until smooth and evenly combined, about 3 minutes.
 Beat in the salt.